 - Every author writing about project failures either has wrong information, bad intentions or lacks the background to write the article.

 - Any author covering project failures has an ax to grind (the specific ax is never to be mentioned)

 - All software failure is to be blamed on customers.

 - Any calculation of the average ROI of projects to have case studies like Home24 removed.
 The ROI is to be only of the top 25% of projects, with the rest of the projects buried from view.

 This case study is significant for several different reasons.
 First, it should be a wake-up call to companies currently being proposed high-risk sales BOMs from SAP.

 Projecting the Future for Home24

 It looks quite likely that Home24 will not be able to recover from their systems implementation.
 Home24 was doing better before its migration than after the migration to S/4HANA and related SAP products.
-Home24 has not only damaged its reputation with customers, but the trust in the company among shareholders has significantly declined since the implementation.
+Home24 has damaged its reputation with customers, but the trust in the company among shareholders has significantly declined since the implementation.
 It is getting hit from multiple sides — both continuing implementation and remediation costs paid to KPS and declining revenues.
 Home24 is also burning through and burning out its employees.
-The sad feature of this is that it is entirely obvious that Home24 did not need most of the items that were sold to it by SAP and KPS.
+The sad feature of this is that it is entirely obvious that Home24 did not need most of the items sold to it by SAP and KPS.